-Wildlife in South America is abundant with Brazil alone having in excess of 100,000 invertebrate species found by scientists with the jungle alone being over 24 times the size of the United Kingdom.
-Everyones requirements for a jungle stay are varied as some want comfort, cultural experiences or budget living, so being situated in the worlds most famous rainforest creates a different story for every individual.
+Wildlife in South America is abundant, with Brazil alone having in excess of 100,000 invertebrate species, with the country’s jungle alone being over 24 times the size of the United Kingdom.
+Everyone’s requirements for a jungle stay are varied; some want comfort, cultural experiences or budget living, so being situated in the worlds most famous rainforest creates a different story for every individual.

 When you think of a rainforest, wildlife and dense forestry with varied weather conditions come to mind.
-One of the best ways to view all these attributes are to traverse a canopy walkway 940 foot in the air!
+One of the best ways to view all these attributes is to traverse a canopy walkway 940 feet in the air!
 Sacha Lodge brings to the forefront your senses, with crisp forestry air, and the smells and sounds of a true natural environment.

 Central American Rainforest Lodges

 Ever heard of Arenal Volcano?
 Well, you should have, as it’s one of Costa Rica’s renowned and famous towering marks on the landscape.
-With Amor Arenal being in eye shot, this creates an immersive experience and something you won’t forget long after your adventure in Costa Rica!
-The benefit of being so close too the volcano is the climate it creates with cooler temperatures and constant breezes that will surely attract you to the outdoors.
+With Amor Arenal being in eyeshot, this creates an immersive experience and something you won’t forget long after your adventure in Costa Rica!
+The benefit of being so close to the volcano is the climate it creates with cooler temperatures and constant breezes that will surely attract you to the outdoors.